experianplc/EDQCommerceCloudCartridge/documentation/Experian Commerce Cloud Integration Manual.md

 ##  5\.
 User Guide
 ### 5.1\.
 Business Manager
 Once the EDQ SitePreferences are uploaded in the business manager; choose your site and go to **Merchant Tools > Site Preferences > Custom Site Preferences Group** and choose Experian option.
-1. EDQ Token (String): credentials provided to use the service.
+*	EDQ Token (String): credentials provided to use the service.
 * Set to the value supplied to you by your Experian Partner
-2. Email Enable (Boolean): set to enable/disable email validation.
+*	Email Enable (Boolean): set to enable/disable email validation.
-3. Email Validation (Boolean): set enable/disable to force email validation to prevent the page going through.
+*	Email Validation (Boolean): set enable/disable to force email validation to prevent the page going through.
-4. Phone Enable (Boolean): set to enable/disable phone validation.
+*	Phone Enable (Boolean): set to enable/disable phone validation.
-5. Phone Validation (Boolean): set enable/disable to force phone validation to prevent the page going through.
+*	Phone Validation (Boolean): set enable/disable to force phone validation to prevent the page going through.
-6. Preferred address search engine (Enum of String): Select one option between:
+* Preferred address search engine (Enum of String): Select one option between:
-   1. Both
+   * Both
-   1. Global Intuitive
+   * Global Intuitive
-   1. Verification Engine
+   * Verification Engine
-   1. None
+   * None
-7. Address layout (String): Address layout format for the data.
-Examples:
+* Address layout (String): Address layout format for the data.
-   1. EDQ NA Integration 5 Line No Retention - North America Integration Layout Without Any Retention Elements
-   1. EDQ NA Integration 5 Line Default - North America Integration Layout With Sub Premise And Care Of Retention
-   1. EDQ NA Integration 5 Line Modified - North America Integration Layout With Sub Premise And Care Of Retention But With All Secondary Information Split Out For Concatenation
-   1. EDQ NA Integration 5 Line Full Retention - North America Integration Layout With Sub Premise, Care Of, Pre Street, and Post Street Retention
-8. Data Set Code (String): Code to use Data Sets in case the country ISO code requires it.
+* Data Set Code (String): Code to use Data Sets in case the country ISO code requires it.
-9. Activates or deactivates Data Set usage (Boolean): Activates or deactivates Data Set usage (only use for Non USA).
+* Activates or deactivates Data Set usage (Boolean): Activates or deactivates Data Set usage (only use for Non USA).
-10. Pro Web Custom Transition Callback (String): Name for the custom customer function to be triggered.
+* Pro Web Custom Transition Callback (String): Name for the custom customer function to be triggered.
-11. Pro Web Callback validation (Boolean): Activates or deactivates page transition from the callback.
+* Pro Web Callback validation (Boolean): Activates or deactivates page transition from the callback.

 ![EDQ Config](https://raw.githubusercontent.com/JoseCastilloExperian/edqCommerceCloud/master/EDQ%20Cartridge%20Manual%20imgs/510EDQConfig.png)